How to get the best deals on Pi — pricing breakdown, savings tips, and alternatives

 Don't overpay for features you won't use.
 Here's our recommendation based on your use case:

-Most AI tools, including many in the ai chat category, offer special pricing for students, teachers, and educational institutions.
+Most AI tools, including many in the customer support agents category, offer special pricing for students, teachers, and educational institutions.
 These discounts typically range from 20-50% off regular pricing.

 • Students: Verify your student status with a .edu email or Student ID